waledroid/DETR_WASORIA/Linear Algorithm/README.md

 ### 3 - Linear Regression. <br>

  <br>
-Run using the Argument Parsed
+Run the main and make sure to parse other arguments, example:
 <pre>
- python main
+ python main.py svd
  # svd     -- for Singular Value Decomposition
  # pca     -- for Eigen Vector, Eigen Valuee
  # svm     -- for Support vector Machine to classify the reduced data from PCA